ur-whitelab/wazy/README.md

 ## Quickstart
 You can use an ask/tell style interface to design a peptide.

 We can tell a few examples of sequences we know and their scalar labels.
 Let's try a simple example where the label is the number of alanines.
+You'll also want your labels to vary from about -5 to 5.
 We'll start by importing and building a `BOAlgorithm` class. *In this example, I re-use the same key for simplicity.*

 ```py
 import wazy